gerixx/jcodeddi/README.md

 Individual consumers for stopping beans can be defined.

-Multiple independent injector instances (wiring contexts) are possible.
+Multiple independent injector instances (Injector contexts) are possible.

 Cyclic dependencies are prohibited.